infrahq/infra/docs/getting-started/deploy.md

 Alternatively you can use the `--skip-tls-verify` with `infra login`, or setup your own TLS certificates for Infra.

 {% /callout %}

-After logging in to the UI, navigate to **Clusters**.
-Click the **+ Cluster** button at the top right.
-Enter a name for the cluster and click **Next**.
-Copy the command shown in the UI and paste it into your terminal and press Enter to run the command.
-This will add the Kubernetes Connector.

 ## Next Steps